Youssef-Beltagy/Chicken-Coup/docs/index.md

  - **A6 += size of the opcode**
  - **Everything else should remain unchanged.**

-Every Op-Code should begin with
+Every op-code subroutine should begin with

 ```
 movem.l     A0/A2-A5/D0-D7, -(sp)